 Table of Contents:

-It is a query action in SQL Server to dynamically generate column names at runtime based on the data in the table instead of hard-coding them.
-The PIVOT query can be built using ‘EXEC sp_executesql’.
-When the column values are not fixed, the Dynamic PIVOT Query is useful for reporting and data transformation.
+It is a query in SQL Server that dynamically creates column names at runtime based on the data in the table, instead of hardcoding them.
+To construct the PIVOT query, ‘EXEC sp_executesql’ can be used.
+When the column values are not fixed, the Dynamic PIVOT SQL Server Query is useful for reporting and data transformation.

-Why do we need to create a Dynamic PIVOT Query in SQL Server?
+Why Use Dynamic PIVOT Queries in SQL Server?

-A dynamic PIVOT Query has to be created in SQL Server when the column values are not fixed and change over time.
+A dynamic PIVOT SQL Server Query has to be used when the column values are not fixed and change over time.
 Without hardcoding the column names, the rows can be dynamically transformed into columns, making the query more flexible for different datasets.
 Without manual modifications, by using dynamic SQL, the query can be automatically adjusted to the new data.

-Advantages of creating a Dynamic PIVOT Query in SQL Server
+Benefits of Using Dynamic PIVOT in SQL Server

-Methods to Create a Dynamic PIVOT Query in SQL Server
+How to Create a Dynamic PIVOT Query in SQL Server?

-A Dynamic PIVOT query in SQL Server can be generated in various ways depending on the version and use cases, such as STUFF and STRING_AGG.
+Depending on the versions and use cases, a Dynamic PIVOT query in SQL Server can be created using a variety of techniques, such as STUFF and STRING_AGG.

-Before moving on to the methods, let us create an Employee Attendance table and insert some values that we will use for the following methods
+Before getting into the methods, let us create an Employee Attendance table and insert some values into it, which will be used to perform the following methods:

 CREATE TABLE Em_Atd (